SMS and Conversations

 Reply to a message

 Send a reply with the line id, recipient number, and message text.
-The recipient must have texted you within the last 24 hours.
+The recipient must have texted you within the last 24 hours, OR you must have an active explicit_outbound consent record on file for that (line, recipient).

 $curl -X POST https://saperly.com/api/v1/messages \